garrandall/popular-music-data/tracks/don-t-turn-the-light-out-cliff-richard.md

 Ah, It would be easy if you'd lighten up
 Do it to please me, enough is enough
 All that we've been thru, how can you doubt
-The ups an' the downs are what loving's about
+The ups and the downs are what loving's about

 Don't turn the light out, I'm starting to see
 Don't turn the light out, you're getting to me